 If you have come across this webpage because you or your partner have been snoring, then you will be familiar with the unpleasant sound a person may make when they breathe in and out during sleep, also known as snoring.
 The noise occurs when the soft palate and tissue in the mouth, nose or throat start vibrating.
 This could project as a rattling noise or snorting sound of which the volume can vary.

-Who does it commonly effect?
+Who does it commonly affect?

 So what may put you more at risk of snoring?

-Some factors that could affect your risk of habitual snoring include obesity, alcohol consumption, sedatives and some types of antidepressants, smoking and allergic rhinitis where the inside of your nose becomes swollen and inflamed due to an allergic reaction.
+Some factors that could affect your risk of chronic snoring include obesity, alcohol consumption, sedatives and some types of antidepressants, smoking and allergic rhinitis where the inside of your nose becomes swollen and inflamed due to an allergic reaction.

-Will it go on its own or is it something that needs treatment?
+Will it go on its own, or is it something that needs treatment?

 Could snoring be a sign of something more serious?